If we all wanna be frank here,

 You see one of the main problems in this country today is knowledge.
 Despite all the educational and informative kinds of stuff we have (online and offline).
 I still notice that we are still negligent.
 I’m not saying we are not trying at all.
 Honestly, we are, but we all know trying is not enough.

-You see a man about to become a father not reading materials and going for seminars on how to do be a dad.
-He just believes fatherhood will come naturally to him just like sucking comes naturally to a new born baby.
+You see a man about to become a father in Nigeria not reading materials and going for seminars on how to do be a dad.
+He just believes fatherhood will come naturally to him just like sucking comes naturally to a newborn baby.

 This is the same thing with most singles.
 They are so much in a hurry to get married and they don’t know the cheapest answer to marital questions.